tonyfarag2007/Tic-Tac-Toe-project/README.md

 - Save game statistics to a file
 - Robust input handling using fgets and sscanf
 - Terminal screen clearing for a clean UI
-- Works on Unix/Linux (and easily portable to Windows)
+- Works on Unix/Linux and Windpws